-Are you a fan of water surfing and are looking for ways to get your kids into the sport?
+Are you a fan of wave surfing and are looking for ways to get your kids into the sport?
 While kids are different, surfing is safe from the age of seven or eight.
-Wondering how to go about finding Ways To Get Kids Involved In Surfing ?
+Wondering how to go about finding Ways To Get Kids Involved In Surfing?
+Show them this Video!

 7 Ways To Get Your Kids Involved In Surfing – Parents Guide To Safe Boarding.

 The most important factor is to have the kid interested in the sport rather than have you pushing it on them.
 Forcing it on them might make them lose interest, meaning they might not pay attention to any training.